 Cover the pastry with a scrunched up piece of baking parchment and fill with baking beans, or use long grain rice.
 Bake for 15 minutes in the preheated oven, remove the parchment and beans or rice and bake for a further 10 minutes until the crust is golden.

 Make the Filling

 To create the passion fruit pulp, halve passion fruits and scrape the all the pulp, seeds and juice into a sieve over a bowl.
 Rub the pulp through the sieve, discard the seeds.

-Make the filling: place the lemon zest, lemon juice, passion fruit puree, sugar, eggs and egg yolks into a large roomy saucepan.
+Place the lemon zest, lemon juice, passion fruit puree, sugar, eggs and egg yolks into a large roomy saucepan.
 Over a very low heat, incorporate all the ingredients—you will find a whisk is best for this.
 Continue to whisk until the sugar has dissolved.
-Do not rush this process: or you’ will scramble the eggs.
+Do not rush this process or you will scramble the eggs.
 Before you know it, the mixture will begin to thicken.
 It is ready when thick enough to coat the back of a wooden spoon.

 Pour the mixture into the cooked pastry base, place near to the top of the hot oven and bake for about 8 minutes.
 Remove from the oven before the surface starts to brown.
-Leave to cool completely before serving.
-I prefer t leave it overnight.
-Serve with whipped cream or creme fraiche on top.
+Leave to cool completely before serving, preferably overnight.
+Serve with whipped cream or crème fraîche on top.

 - You can also make this tart with a simple lemon filling for a proper grown-up dessert or with mango and passion fruit.